dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 angular momentum.
 Quaternions can handle three classical dimensions, including the rotation.
 This should be an obvious point, but it is not.

-Since is an art of reductionism.
+Science is an art of reductionism.
 The real numbers appear to be too complicated as a starting point.
-Addition utilizes the real number line wich is the fusion of the positive real numbers, then zero, then the negaitve real numbers.
+Addition utilizes the real number line which is the fusion of the positive real numbers, then zero, then the negative real numbers.
 I appreciate how practical this is.
-Yet I see two sets of positve real numbers.
+Yet I see two sets of positive real numbers.
 One set is labeled "positive", the other "negative", but otherwise they are the same.
 The rule of multiplication can be found in the Abelian sign group Z<sub>2</sub>.
 This opens up the reductionist question about the trivial group